Trail running vacations blog

 A Glimpse into Our Iceland Trail Running Journeys

-Our typical Iceland adventure spans 7-8 days, designed to take you deep into the heart of this land of fire and ice.
-We keep our groups small, ensuring a personal, connected experience.
-You’ll run 6 to 16 miles daily; an intermediate running ability is recommended, but it’s always about the journey, not just the speed.
+A typical Iceland adventure spanned 7-8 days, taking runners deep into the heart of this land of fire and ice.
+We kept our groups small for a personal, connected experience.
+Days ran 6 to 16 miles; an intermediate running ability was recommended, but it was always about the journey, not just the speed.

 Imagine arriving in Reykjavík, then heading straight into the highlands.
 Our first run might take us through Þingvellir National Park, a place steeped in history and geology, or around the base of the mysterious Mt.
 Hekla, an active volcano.
 We’ll run across green and black mountains, towards the colorful rhyolite landscapes of Landmannalaugar.
 Here, you’ll encounter hot springs and mud pools, and after the run, we highly recommend a bath in the natural hot pools.
 It’s pure bliss for tired legs.
-We might then drive further into the western part of Vatnajökull National Park, running through black-sand deserts where the only company for miles are beautifully shaped hills of volcanic ash.
+Finally, we might drive further into the western part of Vatnajökull National Park.
+There, we run through black-sand deserts where the only company for miles are beautifully shaped hills of volcanic ash.

 Another highlight is running close to the mighty Vatnajökull glacier, exploring glacial lagoons like Fjallsárlón and Jökulsárlón, where icebergs break off and drift into the Atlantic.
-We also tackle the legendary Fimmvörðuháls pass—a 15-mile singletrack with 1000m elevation, taking you past countless waterfalls, between the Mýrdalsjökull and Eyjafjallajökull glaciers, and across fresh lava fields from the 2010 eruption.
+We also tackle the legendary Fimmvörðuháls pass—a 15-mile singletrack with 1000m of elevation.
+It takes you past countless waterfalls, between the Mýrdalsjökull and Eyjafjallajökull glaciers, and across fresh lava fields from the 2010 eruption.
 This incredible route often ends in the green oasis of Þórsmörk, the Valley of Thor, where a hot pool and sauna await.

 We believe running is a means of transportation, a way to truly see a place.
-Your NomaTrails Iceland trail running trip includes expert local guides who know every twist and turn, comfortable vehicle transportation between running points, and most meals—often prepared together, creating a beautiful shared experience.
-We stay in cozy mountain huts or welcoming guesthouses.
-You only carry your water and snacks for the day’s run; your main luggage is transported for you.
-Every day is a new discovery, with stops to explore culture, history, and geology along the way.
+A NomaTrails Iceland trail running trip included expert local guides who knew every twist and turn, comfortable vehicle transportation between running points, and most meals—often prepared together, creating a beautiful shared experience.
+We stayed in cozy mountain huts or welcoming guesthouses.
+Runners carried only water and snacks for the day’s run; main luggage was transported for them.
+Every day was a new discovery, with stops to explore culture, history, and geology along the way.

-We’re not just about the miles; we’re about the memories, the stories you’ll tell your grandkids.
+We were never just about the miles; we were about the memories, the stories you’d tell your grandkids.
 Our philosophy, as my friend Pablo says, is about deep connections—to the place, to the people, to yourselves.
-When you run with us in Iceland, you’re not just a tourist; you’re part of our nomadic family.
-These trips are designed to change you, to give you perspectives you won’t find anywhere else.
+When you ran with us in Iceland, you weren’t just a tourist; you were part of our nomadic family.
+Those trips were designed to change you, giving perspectives you won’t find anywhere else.

 “Both of my guides were very knowledgeable about the geography, history and culture of the region, and both excellent, strong runners,” shared Bryn D. from Australia.
 “Amenities on the overnight trips were excellent, with carefully chosen campsites, great food and roomy tents.
 The addition of a driver to haul gear on the longer trip also freed our minds to concentrate on the travelling.
 Would recommend without hesitation.”
 That’s the kind of feedback we live for.